whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/a-complete-guide-and-list-of-http-status-codes.md

 While they may seem confusing or intimidating on the surface, HTTP status codes are actually very informative.
 By learning some of the common ones, you can troubleshoot problems on your site more quickly.

 In this post, we’ve defined 40+ HTTP status codes that you may encounter.
-From the milder 100- and 200-level codes to the trickier 400- and 500-level errors, making sense of these messages is crucial for [maintaining your website](https://kinsta.com/blog/wordpress-maintenance/) and making sure it’s accessible to users.
+From the milder 100and 200-level codes to the trickier 400and 500-level errors, making sense of these messages is crucial for [maintaining your website](https://kinsta.com/blog/wordpress-maintenance/) and making sure it’s accessible to users.

 * * *